Skip to main content

 • Go to 'Box office settings' and navigate to 'Payment systems'.

-• Click on your Stripe account and a popup should appear.
+• Click the three dots next your Stripe account, and click 'Settings'.
+A popup should appear.

-• Tick the box that says 'Enable Apple Pay ...' and click 'Save payment system'.
+• Tick the box for Apple Pay underneath the 'Enable payment methods' header, and click 'Save'.

 • That's it!
 Apple Pay is now available for your ticket buyers.